 So the chance for everyone who’s willing to get back into travelling rather sooner than later: Many people will be hesitant to book a trip right after a country reopens.
 This means fewer tourists to share the space with.
 Santorini without tourists was so stunning this June!

 Do you want to wander the gorgeous halls of a picturesque Portuguese palace like you own the place?
-Join other 30-45 year-olds on our 5-day trip to Lisbon, where you’ll visit Pena Palace and beautiful countryside of Sintra!
+Join other travellers in their 30s and 40s on our 5-day trip to Lisbon, where you’ll visit Pena Palace and beautiful countryside of Sintra!

 I was almost alone at Pena Palace in Portugal in September 2020